 There are many reasons why a child may soil including:

-Other methods will usually be tried first, and may include bowel training, dietary changes, medications taken by mouth, medications taken rectally (enemas or suppositories) or colonic irrigation.
-If these methods fail, doctors may recommend bowel washouts using an antegrade colonic enema (ACE).
-This can also be called the Malone or MACE method.
+Other methods of treating constipation and soiling will usually be tried first, and may include bowel training, dietary changes, medications taken by mouth, medications taken rectally (enemas or suppositories) or colonic irrigation.

-Before you can start doing bowel washouts, your child will need an operation under general anaesthetic.
-This operation creates a channel (usually using the appendix) into the large bowel at a point called the caecum.
+Before you can start doing bowel washouts, your child will need an operation under general anaesthetic to create the antegrade colonic enema (ACE) channel.
+This usually uses the appendix to create a channel from the skin into the large bowel at a point called the caecum.
 The fluid used to wash out the bowel can then be inserted easily.
 This fluid flushes the faeces out through the rectum in the usual way.

 What happens before the operation?

 Some children may need to have ‘bowel preparation’ to empty their bowel of faeces before the operation – your surgeon will inform you if this is the case.
 Bowel preparation may involve taking a medication by mouth and washouts involving insertion of fluids into the bowel using the rectum.
 During this bowel emptying process, your child will not be able to eat any solid food and only drink fluids.